 Once career, income and position are the primary impulse, economic results take a second place to empire building, undermining rivals, promoting loyal followers, scamming the system and concealing one's poor performance from superiors.
 The opportunity for workers to resist these developments was limited by the lack of freedom and the culture of subordination which drains away confidence and the courage to act.
-This culture can be very strong even in more "liberal" capitalist societies.
+This culture can be very strong even in the absence of political tyranny as we can see in any "liberal" capitalist society.
 At the same time, one can imagine that, under these conditions, rank and file workers with special abilities or talents would tend to be more interested in escaping the workers' lot by becoming one of the privileged rather than in struggling against it.